-The human body is able to make some nutrients but it can to make them all.
+The human body is able to make some nutrients but it can make them all.
 Humans need food to supply the nutrients needed to sustain life.
-Nutrients are needed to support growth, maintenance, and repair body’s tissues.
+Nutrients are needed to support growth, maintenance, and repair the body’s tissues.
 From the food supplied, the human body is able to produce some of the nutrients it needs.
 Some nutrients cannot be produced by the human body and must be supplied by food.
 The nutrients that foods must supply are called “essential nutrients”.

-The amount of energy (or calories) a food provides depends on how much carbohydrates, fat and protein it contains.
+The amount of energy (or calories) a food provides depends on how much carbohydrates, fat, and protein it contains.
 When completely broken down in the body carbohydrates and protein yield about 4 calories and fat yields about 9 calories per gram.
 Alcohol also contributes calories (energy) to the diet but it is not considered a nutrient.
 Alcohol contributes about 7 calories per gram.
 Alcohol does not sustain life and is not considered a nutrient.
-In fact, alcohol interferes with the growth, maintenance and repair of the body.
+In fact, alcohol interferes with the growth, maintenance, and repair of the body.

 The human body is made up of compounds similar to compounds found in foods.
 About 60 percent of the human body is water.
 The amount of fat in a human body depends on the person.
 Men usually have less fat than women.
-The average young man has about 13 to 21 percent of fat while the average young women has 23 to 31 percent fat.
-The remaining composition of the human body is made up of carbohydrates, protein, vitamins, minerals and other minor constituents.
+The average young man has about 13 to 21 percent of fat while the average young woman has 23 to 31 percent fat.
+The remaining composition of the human body is made up of carbohydrates, protein, vitamins, minerals, and other minor constituents.

 Minerals are classified by the quantities in the human body known as major and trace.
 Trace minerals are just as important in the body as major minerals.
 Unlike vitamins, minerals are inorganic elements.

-Trace minerals include-iron, zinc, iodine, selenium, copper, manganese, fluoride, chromium, molybdenum, nickel, silicon and vanadium
+Trace minerals include iron, zinc, iodine, selenium, copper, manganese, fluoride, chromium, molybdenum, nickel, silicon, and vanadium

-Major minerals include-sodium, chloride, potassium, calcium, phosphorus, magnesium and sulfate
+Major minerals include sodium, chloride, potassium, calcium, phosphorus, magnesium, and sulfate

 Minerals from foods may not be easily obtained.
 Absorption of minerals in the body is specially handled.
 Some minerals can be easily absorbed while others need to be carried across membranes.
 The body is limited on how much it can absorb minerals.
 Some foods contain binders that limit the body’s ability to absorb minerals.
-For example a binder known as phytate is present in legumes and grains.
+For example, a binder known as phytate is present in legumes and grains.
 The phytate limits the absorption of minerals.
 The absorption of a mineral may also be affected by the presence or absence of mineral of another mineral.
 For example, a high intake of phosphorus may affect the absorption of magnesium.
 Minerals cannot be altered by cooking and do not change when they enter your body.

-Minerals Functions in the Body
+Minerals’ Functions in the Body

 Mineral needs are found in the Dietary Reference Intakes.
 The Dietary Reference Intakes (DRI) are established by the National Academies of Science.
 The Dietary Reference Intakes are two sets of values that serve as goals for nutrient intake.
 The Recommended Daily Allowances (RDA) is one set of values and the Adequate (AI) is the other.
 The RDA is a value set of a nutrient considered to meet the needs of most healthy people.
 The AI is set when a nutrient is lacking sufficient to determine an RDA.
 Some nutrients also are given an upper intake level.
 (UL) The UL indicates the maximum amount of a nutrient that appears safe for most healthy people to consume on a regular basis.
-Nutrients needs vary depending on age, sex and conditions.
+Nutrients needs vary depending on age, sex, and conditions.
 RDA are set to varying ages and are different for men and women.
-Some conditions such as pregnancy, disease and nutritional status may alter the need for vitamins and minerals.
+Some conditions such as pregnancy, disease, and nutritional status may alter the need for vitamins and minerals.
 Occasionally it may be necessary to supplement the diet with additional vitamins and minerals.
 However, taking excess amount of vitamins and minerals may have a negative impact on your health.
 Taking nutrients in excess of your RDA is not recommended unless instructed by your doctor or registered dietitian.

 The USDA Food Guide is a planning reference to assist you in achieving healthy diet choices.
 The USDA Food guide divides foods into 5 main groups.
 The foods in each group have similar nutritional content.
 Choosing foods from each of the food groups encourages a well-balanced eating plan.
-The amount necessary of each food group is based on person’s own nutritional needs.
+The amount necessary for each food group is based on a person’s own nutritional needs.